bfanselow/Python-Tutorials/LEARN/Concurrency/README.md

  - **multi-threading** and **asyncio** are best suited for I/O bound problems.
 They actaully slow things down for CPU bound problems!

 ### multi-processing
-  Separate *processes* can progress at the same time.
-They can even  be *statrted* and progress in **parallel** on a multi-core system.
+  Separate **processes** can progress at the same time.
+They can even  be *statrted* and progress in true **parallel** fashion on a multi-core system.
 On a single core system the processes will progress at the same time by context swithing (i.e. time sharing).
-If the processes are CPU bound (cpu instensive, very little cpu waiting) then there is no real benefit.
-However, if the processes have I/O bound (cpu spends lots of time idle waiting for I/O operations), then there can be signficate time savings on either single or multi core system.
+If the processes are CPU bound (cpu instensive, very little cpu waiting) then there is no real benefit to single-core multiprocessing.
+However, if the processes have I/O bound (cpu spends lots of time idle waiting for I/O operations), then there can be significant time savings on either single or multi core system.
+On a multi-core system, there are huge savings for CPU bound problems.

 **ADVANTAGES**:
  * True parallelism IF the system has multiple processors (i.e. multi-core).
 Both other forms of concurrency only utilize a single core (due to Python's GIL).